On-Page Optimization: The Complete Checklist 2026

 4. Lazy Loading

-- Load images only when they scroll into the visible area
+- Only load images when they scroll into the visible area.

-- Save bandwidth and improve initial load time
+- Save bandwidth and improve initial loading time.

 |---|---|---|---|---|

-- Compress images and serve in modern formats (WebP/AVIF)
+- Compress images and deliver them in modern formats (WebP/AVIF).

-- Keep Server Response Time (TTFB) under 200 ms
+- Keep Server Response Time (TTFB) below 200 ms

 - Use a CDN for faster delivery

-- Minimize JavaScript bundles and use code splitting
+- Minify JavaScript bundles and use code splitting

-- Avoid long tasks (no JS tasks over 50 ms)
+- Avoid long tasks (no JS tasks longer than 50 ms)

 - Give images and videos fixed dimensions (width/height)

-- Load fonts with font-display: swap and define fallbacks
+- Fonts with font-display: load swap and define fallback

-Since 2019, Google uses mobile-first indexing -- meaning Google primarily evaluates the mobile version of your website.
-If your mobile site is poorly optimized, your ranking suffers on desktop as well.
+Since 2019, Google has used mobile-first indexing – this means Google primarily evaluates the mobile version of your website.
+If your mobile site is poorly optimized, your ranking on desktop will also suffer.

 Mobile Optimization Checklist